Children's Readings

 Reader 1:

 So, Jesus said "Come here, everyone!
-You know that the people who all point to as the leaders of world use power to make sure everyone knows they are in charge.
+You know that the people who all point to as the leaders of the world use power to make sure everyone knows they are in charge.
 Great people use power over the people they rule.
 But, it's not like that with you.
 Whoever wants to have a great reputation among you must act as your servant.
 Whoever wants to lead must be the slave of all.
 For even the Son of Man did not come so others could serve him.
 No, he came to serve all and give up his life so people could be free!"

 For his mother's birthday, Eddie's family went out to a fancy restaurant.
 From the time Eddie walked into the restaurant, his eyes were wide open.
 "Wow!
 What a fancy place!"
 Eddie declared.